Please see below for Frequently Asked Questions about COVID-19 regarding Counceling Services.

 Students who do not cancel an appointment 24 hours in advance or do not show up for an appointment will be charged $10.
 If a student consistently misses or cancels their appointments, they and their counselor will discuss ways to avoid continued missed or canceled appointments.

 The counseling center offers consultation, individual therapy, group therapy, trainings, and outreach.
-The counseling center currently offers the following groups: Together, not alone (mental health support group); and There’s a first time for everything (first year support and skill development group).
+The counseling center currently offers the group, Together, not alone (mental health support group).
 Additionally, the counseling center offers other on campus and virtual events focusing on education and resources.
 Times and dates will be communicated on the counseling website.

 Yes.
 The counseling center offers telehealth for students who are in the state of Iowa.
 Due to licensing laws, we’re unable to provide therapy to students outside of Iowa.
 For students who are outside of Iowa and need services, counseling center staff can meet over the phone or video call with students for 30 minutes to discuss resources and tools.

 Counseling Center staff can meet with students residing outside Iowa through phone or video call for a brief, case management appointment.
 These appointments focus on helping students develop tools, explore resources, and possibly receive a referral for a therapist where they are currently residing.